soutaw0429/HRAS-2023/Database/README_DatabaseSetup.md

 Required Setup Instructions (on a local machine):

-    Create a Database using MSSQL SSMS:
-    1) Open MSSQL Server Management Studio and connect to the server.
-    2) In the Object Explorer, expand the server instance and right-click on "Databases".
-    3) Select "New Database" and enter a name for the new database.
-    4) Configure any additional options as needed, such as data and log file locations and sizes.
-    5) Click "OK" to create the database.
-       Move to Step 6.

-    - OR -

     Create a Database using Visual Studio:
     1) Click on the 'SQL' menu in the Visual Studio's main toolbar.
 The 'Connect' window will appear.
     2) Clock on 'Connect' in the 'Connection' sub-menu.